banashree1995/spaceXprogramme/README.md

 # Code Structure

-Project Consist of a main class/component App.js .
+Project Consist of a main class(component) App.js .
 On executtion of the app , App.js is called and the landing page and Filter functionality is integrated in this file. index.css is used for styling of the app.
+For Mobile View, Table View and Desktop View resolutions css is handled using @media styles.